KletskovG/accounting/README.md

 ### HTTP

 ### TODO
-    * HTTP Server
     * DB module should not log fatal errors to prevent app from crash
     * Last time finished on Update command implementation - check how DB works and implement CLI verison of command
-    * Support ENV variable in CMD package
+    * Add global config to CLI
+    * Add init command to CLI
     * Swithc to plain body HTTP handler
     * Previous bullet wil allow to reuse code in CMD and HTTP handlers
+    * Finish HTTP Server

 ### Scenarios